olitrussle/blog/_posts/2017-05-02-meet-the-team-pete.md

 ## How would you compare Dublin to London?
 The most obvious difference is the size.
 London is so much bigger than Dublin, and it feels it.
 There’s a slightly different culture too, which is think is true of a lot of cities compared to London.
 London’s very fast paced and people look inward a lot, whereas in Dublin, if I’m at the supermarket and someone’s packing a bag for me, I’m getting their whole life story whilst they’re doing it.

-## What excites you most about technology?
-It’s evolving so rapidly and it’s exciting to see what’s coming down the line.
-One of the big things that will affect the tech world in my eyes is producing meat without the animal.
-It’s doable now, but a burger sets you back around $15000.
-Once they manage to scale it, it’ll be huge.

-Then there’s all the stuff around automating intelligence.
-We’ve got self-driving cars already - eventually I think everything will be automated.
-How we deal with it will be the interesting part, as it becomes more of a moral question.
-Development in the 90s centered around basic web development, but companies like Squarespace have taken that market.
-It just shows how quickly we’re moving.

 _**Inspired by Pete’s story?
 We’re hiring!
 [Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you.**_